Jimena Sabaris: Personal life

 Sabaris has been in a relationship with the lawyer Eduardo Sasson since 2022.
 On April 17, 2023, she announced that she was pregnant with her first child, who would be called Lorenzo.
-On September 22, 2023 Sabaris gave birth to their son.
-On October 8, 2025, she announced that she was fifteen weeks pregnant with her second child.
+On September 22, 2023, Sabaris gave birth to their son.
+On October 8, 2025, the couple announced via Instagram that they were expecting their second child together.
+They announced the birth of their son Augusto on April 5, 2026.